pixelartexchange/artbase.sandbox.vol3/README.md

 offset:     1
 ```

-`slug` - slug is artbase project diretory name e.g. unordinalpunks
+`slug` - slug is the "slugified" artbase project diretory name e.g. unordinalpunks for  "Unordinal Punks" or is the official unofficial name "Un(official) Ordinal Punks"? ;-)

 `count` - is the max. number of collection items e.g. 1000 max.

+`token_base` - is the "magic" web link formula / template for getting the "off-chain" token meta data - where `id` is a placeholder for the token id (running from 1 to 1000)

 `format` - is the pixel art (minimal) dimension size e.g. 24x24 px and

 `source`  - is the pixel art dimension size e.g. 2400x2400px, that is, 100x (!) of the official "original" token image download

-`token_base` - is the "magic" web link formula for getting the "off-chain" token meta data - where `id` is a placeholder for the token id (running from 1 to 1000)

 `offset`  - is the first collection id / offset (optional if starting at 0) and use 1 for starting counting at 1

-Aside - Now you might wonder - how to find out the "magic" token base link formula
+Aside - Now you might wonder - how to find out the "magic" token base link formula /template
 for a collection?

 Lookup the collection contract address and